Machinery Jobs – MES Northbound Publishing

 retained --> MES

-Why a separate container
+Why a separate container is recommended

 The command processor scales horizontally and is latency-sensitive — it handles real-time commands from the MES and the DCS.
 The publisher is a singleton, throughput-oriented, and not latency-sensitive (MQTT retained delivery is inherently best-effort).
 Keeping them separate gives independent restart policies, resource limits, logging, and alerting.
 A bug or resource leak in the publisher does not affect command processing.